Fort Ontario Emergency Refugee Shelter: Life at the shelter

 Many had the hopes of joining relatives who were already in the United States.
 Others had different reasons for wanting to come to the refugee camp in Oswego.
 Some were interested in the health care that they could receive in the United States, and had come to Oswego to regain their health.
 Others were interested in the education system that may be available to their children.
 Others were looking for jobs or economic opportunities offered in the United States.

 However, the camp was neither aware of nor concerned with the expectations that the refugees came with.
 Their intention was to provide for the basic needs for the refugees, and had not intended to provide more than the basics.
 There was no plan for health care other than that which threatened the health of an individual or the group, and there were no plans to educate any of the child refugees although refugee children and teenagers were allowed by the town to attended local schools and tutors were allowed to come into the camp.

 Of the 982 refugees that lived in the refugee camp at Fort Ontario, 187 were under the age of 16, and 116 were over the age of 60.
 A large majority of the group was Jewish, while others were Roman Catholic, Protestant, and Greek and Russian Orthodox.
 Religious differences - as well as differences due to age and nationality - caused tension among the refugees in the camp.

 While in the camp, many complained about the loss of freedoms they encountered there.
 There were confiscations by U.S. Customs, censorship of their mail, and they were also unable to leave the camp.
 In September, however, the quarantine was lifted.
 Residents of the camp received 6 hour passes to Oswego.
 Thousands of visitors poured into the camp.
 On September 20, 1945 Eleanor Roosevelt, accompanied by Mrs. Henry Morgenthau Jr., visited the camp.

+A group of boys at the shelter formed a Boy Scout troop.